Contact us at gro.fcat@retpahCHNTV

 About Us

-The American Chestnut Foundation (TACF) has been working to restore the magnificent American chestnut, Castenea dentata, since 1983.
-The driving force that moves this effort forward consists of 16 State chapters of dedicated volunteers.
-The VT/NH Chapter was first organized in 2007.
-Three restoration approaches are implemented under the TACF “3-BUR” program: “Breeding, Biotechnology and Biocontrol – United for Restoration.”
-The VT/NH Chapter incorporates all three methods in its restoration efforts.
+The American Chestnut Foundation (TACF) has been working to restore the magnificent American chestnut, Castanea dentata, since 1983.
+One driving force that moves this effort forward consists of 16 State chapters of dedicated volunteers.
+The VT/NH Chapter was first established in 2007.
+Today we are more than 250 active volunteer members.
+We manage more than two dozen chestnut orchards in the two states, we conduct a variety of outreach programs in both states, and we work with the scientists at TACF to conduct on the ground research to successfully restore a blight resistant American chestnut tree to its historic range

-Self-sustaining stands of blight-resistant American chestnut trees growing in Vermont and New Hampshire woodlands.
+To restore self-sustaining stands of blight-resistant American chestnut trees growing in Vermont and New Hampshire woodlands

 Board of Directors